Theories propounded under the heading of ontology have

 an ontological system (if possible at all), even not in only one

-replaced by other predicate expressions having fewer places).
+having fewer places).

 Another question is the number of nonprimitive expressions.
-We

-such as happiness, as individual expressions where
+happiness, as individual expressions where other, formal systems

-other, formal systems have only -- is happy as a predicate
+have only -- is happy as a predicate

-system.
 If individual expressions should not be multiplied

 'beyond necessity', then neither should attributive expressions.

-And altho -- is happy and the other expressions designate only
+-- is happy and the other expressions

-one-place predicates or attributes, the primitive two-place
+designate only one-place predicates or attributes, the primitive two-place

-predicate expression -- has .. needed in addition to the
+predicate expression -- has .. needed in

-dismissed anyhow in any system which recognizes the relation of
+be dismissed anyhow in any system which recognizes the relation of

-having-as-an-element or being-an-element-of (which is its
+having-as-an-element or being-an-element-of (which is its inverse).

 As to relations it is inevitable that we must use individual